-LISA J. LARSSON\, RUSTUM CHOKSI, AND JEAN-CHRISTOPHE NAVE
+LISA J. LARSSON[†], RUSTUM CHOKSI[‡], AND JEAN-CHRISTOPHE NAVE[‡]

 Abstract.
-Self-assembly of shapes from spheres to non-smooth and possibly non-convex shapes, are pervasive throughout the sciences.
-These arrangements arise in biology for animal flocking and herding, in condensed matter physics with molecular and nano self assembly, and in control theory for coordinated motion problems.
-While idealizing these often non-convex objects as points or spheres aids in analysis, the effects of shape curvature and convexity are often dramatic, especially for short-range interactions.
-In this paper, we develop a general purpose model for arranging rigid shapes in Euclidean domains and on flat tori.
+Self-assembly of shapes from spheres to nonsmooth and possibly nonconvex shapes is pervasive throughout the sciences.
+These arrangements arise in biology for animal flocking and herding, in condensed matter physics with molecular and nano self-assembly, and in control theory for coordinated motion problems.
+While idealizing these often nonconvex objects as points or spheres aids in analysis, the effects of shape curvature and convexity are often dramatic, especially for shortrange interactions.
+In this paper, we develop a general-purpose model for arranging rigid shapes in Euclidean domains and on flat tori.
 The shapes are arranged optimally with respect to minimization of a geometric Voronoi-based cost function which generalizes the notion of a centroidal Voronoi tessellation from point sources to general rigid shapes.
-Building upon our previous work in [44], we present an efficient and fast algorithm for the minimization of this nonlocal, albeit finite-dimensional variational problem.
-The algorithm applies in any space dimension and can be used to generate self-assemblies of any collection of non convex, piecewise smooth shapes.
-We also provide an approximate result for the minimizers of this cost function which supports the intuition that self-assembled shapes should be centered in and aligned with their Voronoi regions.
+Building upon our previous work in [L. J. Larsson, R. Choksi, and J.-C. Nave, SIAM J. Sci.
+Comput., 36 (2014), pp. A792-A827], we present an efficient and fast algorithm for the minimization of this nonlocal, albeit finite-dimensional variational problem.
+The algorithm applies in any space dimension and can be used to generate self-assemblies of any collection of nonconvex, piecewise smooth shapes.
+We also provide a result which supports the intuition that self-assembled shapes should be centered in and aligned with their Voronoi regions.

-Key words.
-Self-assembly, rigid shapes, generalized Voronoi regions, centroidal Voronoi tessellation (CVT), distance functions, energy minimization, L-BFGS quasi-Newton method, Wasserstein distance, generalized Lloyd's method.
+Key words. self-assembly, rigid shapes, generalized Voronoi regions, centroidal Voronoi tessellation (CVT), distance functions, energy minimization, L-BFGS quasi-Newton method, Wasserstein distance, generalized Lloyd's method